-A sunset view from the bluffs, available in our Dreamscapes collection!
+A sunset view from the bluffs at Inspiration Point.
 Copyright hiking mojo.

 The main camp area is made up of several cabins, various buildings, a swimming pool, and other outdoor recreational spaces.
-The nearly nine miles of trails surround the main camp and offer several points of entry, which makes is easy for you to manage the length of your hike and to access facilities should you need them; they have a very nice restroom facility at the welcome center that even includes a shower.
+The nearly nine miles of trails surround the main camp and offer several points of entry, which makes is easy for you to manage the length of your hike and to access facilities should you need them.
+They do have a nice restroom facility on the grounds for visitors.

 There is a trailhead at the parking lot which will offer you access to the North Woods Trail.
 This is a beautifully wooded trail with a little elevation change here and there.
 Once the leaves cover the ground during the fall, it can become difficult to determine whether your next step is in a sturdy and safe place.
 For this reason, I always bring my trekking poles with me when I hike here.

 Upon leaving the North Woods, you connect to Lyle’s Loop which offers a walk through an open prairie area with a view into Oklahoma.
 Lyle’s Loop will then take you back towards the main camp as you descend into a valley and climb back out of it.
 The climb out will get your blood pumping!
 There are some rocks which will require you to take a short climb up or down at times, and there are some underground streams in the area which leave some places on the trail wet and slippery, so be cautious and alert.